SliceGX: Layer-wise GNN Explanation with Model-slicing: Experimental Study

-\stitle{Parallelization analysis}.
-To evaluate the parallel efficiency and the scalability of \slice on large-scale graphs, we follow the graph generation procedure proposed by \cite{ying2019gnnexplainer} to extend BA dataset to a billion-scale synthetic dataset BA\_large with approximately 1 billion nodes and 1.34 billion edges.
-We randomly sample 300 test nodes and generate explanations for each layer of a 3-layer GCN model, resulting in a total of 900 independent explanation tasks.
-Compared to the single-process setup, which takes approximately 12 hours to complete all explanation tasks, the 2-process version reduces the total runtime by approximately 1.4×, while the 4-process version achieves a nearly 2× speedup.
-These results confirm that \slice can effectively leverage multi-core environments, demonstrating high parallel efficiency for extremely large graph datasets.

 \stitle{Exp-3: Case study.} We next showcase the application of \slice for diagnose mode.
-As shown in Fig.~\ref{case2}, assume a user aims to find ``why'' a \gcn $\M$ misclassified node 6515 (with true label ``Fraud'') as prediction ``Benign'' and ``when'' (at which layer) it fails (Fig.~\ref{case2}).
-Using \sliceq in ``progressive diagnosis'' mode, explanations $G^1_s$, $G^2_s$, and $G^3_s$ reveal that $\M$ remains correct up to the second layer.
-Comparing $G^2_s$ and $G^3_s$, the error likely stems from the node 306 (``Benign'') at hop 3, leading to a failure at layer 3 and biasing the inference.
-This helps fine-tune layer 3 (e.g., adjust weights) to improve accuracy. \slice can provide finer-grained, node- and layer-level explanations, whereas \subx~\cite{yuan2021explainability} and \textsf{GVEX}~\cite{chen2024view} -- two state-of-the-art \gnn explainability methods -- only generate a singular, final output explanation.
-This limitation hampers their ability to trace error propagation through intermediate layers, thereby complicating misclassification diagnosis.
+As shown in Figure~\ref{case2}, assume a user aims to find ``why'' a \gcn $\M$ misclassified node 6515 (with true label ``Fraud'') as prediction ``Benign'' and ``when'' (at which layer) it fails (Figure~\ref{case2}).
+Using \slice in ``progressive diagnosis'' mode, explanations $G^1_s$, $G^2_s$, and $G^3_s$ reveal that $\M$ remains correct up to the second layer.
+Comparing $G^2_s$ and $G^3_s$, the error likely stems from the node 306 (``Benign'') at hop 3, leading to a failure at layer 3.
+For model debugging, this helps fine-tune layer 3 or switching to a 2-layer \gnn to improve accuracy. \slice can provide finer-grained, node- and layer-level explanations, whereas \subx~\cite{yuan2021explainability} and GVEX~\cite{chen2024view} -- two state-of-the-art \gnn explainability methods -- only generate a singular, final output explanation.
+This limitation hinders error tracing through layers, complicating misclassification diagnosis.

-\stitle{Exp-4: Case study2}.
-In this case study, we show our explanations can facilitate model diagnosing and improvements.
-“Fine-tuning-1” first identifies a specific \gnn layer using \slice as the primary source of classification errors.
-It then freezes all other layers and adjusts only the selected layer’s weights while preserving the original architecture.
-As shown in Table~\ref{debug-data}, this targeted approach consistently improves test accuracy across datasets.
-Alternatively, architecture optimization (``Fine-tuning-2'') simplifies the model by completely removing the most problematic layer, thereby reducing the overall number of layers.
-After pruning, the remaining model is further fine-tuned by adjusting its parameters using the original parameters to adapt to the new architecture.
-“Fine-tuning-2” also demonstrates the effectiveness of \slice in model debugging and enhancing model performance.